gravitational/careers/challenges/cloud/sre.md

 * Level 4+: State management and Delivery
 * Level 5+: Reconciliation, Conflicts, and Automation

-Open a pull request with your design and share a link with the reviewers via Slack.
-After the document is approved by at least 2 reviewers, move on to the implementation.

 A few notes about the design document:

 * We expect the design document to be completed roughly within the first week.
   This is to ensure you have enough time to work on the implementation.
 * Avoid writing an overly detailed design document.
 500-1500 words is sufficient.
-* Avoid sending us draft design documents, it is difficult to evaluate what parts are draft and which parts are complete.
+* Avoid sending us draft design documents, because it is difficult to evaluate which parts are draft and which parts are complete.
 Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.